 Why Hike The Precipice Trail?

-The Precipice Trail is truly one of the most interesting and unique hikes that I’ve ever done.
+The Precipice Loop is truly one of the most interesting and unique hikes that I’ve ever done.
 The trill level of this trail is comparable to Stairway To Heaven in Hawaii or Angels Landing in Zion.

 This is a strenuous one-way trail that climbs up the mountain’s face to a summit overlooking Acadia National Park.
 This trail offers jaw-dropping views that look especially stunning in fall as the trees turn to a sea of reds, oranges, and yellows.